Our evidence-based analysis of Rhodiola Rosea features

-A high-altitude herb native to the Arctic areas of Europe and Asia, rhodiola has a long history of effectiveness as a tonic for both mind and body.
-It was commonly used in Chinese, Scandinavian and Russian traditional medicine as a physical restorative, and it remains a popular remedy for fatigue and “burn out” as well as a brain-boosting nootropic that is believed to improve memory and increase productivity.
+A high-altitude herb native to the Arctic areas of Europe and Asia, rhodiola rosea has a long history of effectiveness as a fatigue-fighting tonic for both mind and body.
+It was commonly used in Chinese, Scandinavian, and Russian traditional medicine as a physical restorative, and in many parts of the world, it remains a popular remedy for fatigue and “burn out.”

-New research confirms rhodiola’s physical and mental benefits as a powerful adaptogen, or compound that helps prevent the negative effects of stress.
-It restores energy, improves mood, and enhances cognition.
+New research confirms rhodiola’s physical and mental benefits as a powerful adaptogen, a natural substance that helps prevent the negative effects of stress.
+Studies suggest that it may restore energy, improve mood, and enhance cognition.
 It’s also believed to be an effective brain protectant that could prevent damage from toxins, and some studies suggest it may even promote longevity.

-While rhodiola may be only minimally effective as a performance enhancer for athletes, it can be exceptionally useful for students, shift workers, and others who simply need to keep going with everyday life after fatigue sets in.
+While rhodiola may be only minimally effective as a performance enhancer for athletes, it may be useful for students, shift workers, and others who need to keep going with everyday life after fatigue sets in.

 Coping with Stress

 New studies show that rhodiola is an excellent adaptogen that helps the body achieve systemic balance and return to normal function after exposure to stress.

 This could be of great benefit to users who frequently deal with intense situations, hectic schedules, and high expectations, but it is equally important for those who cope with the “burnout” effect of long-term repetitive work or prolonged periods of stress.

 Clinical trials involving subjects with life stress symptoms showed clinically relevant improvements in all stress symptoms across the board, including low energy, headache, muscular aches and discomfort, depression, moodiness, sleep disorders, and more.